-Join us for our annual benefit dinner and auction to help bring nationally recognized authors to our stage, award scholarships and fellowships to emerging writers, and provide a welcoming and open space for everyone who loves books or has a drive to write.
+Our annual benefit dinner and auction helps to bring nationally recognized authors to our stage, award scholarships and fellowships to emerging writers, and provide a welcoming and open space for everyone who loves books or has a drive to write.

-Featuring special guest speaker Daniel James Brown, author of the acclaimed book The Boys in the Boat; emcee Karen Finneyfrock; delicious food from Herban Feast; and an auction of unique items and whimsical experiences literary, gastronomic, and everything in between.
+Featuring special guest speaker Laurie Frankel, author of the highly acclaimed novel This Is How It Always Is; emcee Karen Finneyfrock; auctioneer Fred Northup, Jr.; delicious food from Herban Feast; and an auction of unique items and whimsical experiences—literary, gastronomic, and everything in between.

 (3200 1st Avenue South, Seattle)